pete911/certinfo/README.md

 +---------------+---------------------------------------------------------------------------------------------------+
 ```

+If you need to run against multiple hosts, it is faster to execute command with multiple arguments e.g.
+`certinfo -insecure -expiry google.com:443 amazon.com:443 ...` rather than executing command multiple times.
+Args are
+executed concurrently and much faster.

 Flags can be set as env. variable as well (`CERTINFO_<FLAG>=true` e.g. `CERTINFO_INSECURE=true`) and can be then
 overridden with a flag.